 Despite the pandemic that resulted in the closing of cinemas countrywide in early 2020, Golden Screen Cinemas (GSC) managed to keep their customers engaged through social media by resonating with their feelings as one of them, who was also affected by the lockdown, through jokes and memes.
 Their iconic “Hello.
 Cannot.” has since gone viral, they have even started selling merchandises with the social distancing and MCO theme.
 PR is a way to get close to your customers even in a situation where they are not able to engage in business with you.

 Manage communication crisis at the forefront

 Social media and the internet have enabled businesses to convey information easier but, like a double-edged sword, they also make issues spread like wildfire as it gets shared and becomes a hot topic among netizens.
 Issues about your business could start as a small complaint on the Facebook due to a misunderstanding.
 If left unattended or mishandled, it could spiral down quickly as the initially small complaint gets exaggerated and twisted along the way.
 PR initiatives help your business to communicate clearly and manage the crisis in a timely manner.

-The dead lizard crisis in the packet of Irwin Singapore
+The dead lizard crisis in the packet of Irvin Singapore

 Tell your story to influence others

 There are millions of businesses out there vying for customers’ attention, this influx of information could potentially drown out your business’ voice.
 PR helps craft the story of your business from the most engaging angle that customers can relate to.
 It is often the story that makes people remember your business, not how well your product or service performs.